-Similarly, The Rye School Board establishes the school budget and the Rye Budget Committee reviews the Rye school budget and votes to "recommend" or "not recommend".
+The Rye School Budget Process.
+Similarly, The Rye School Board establishes the School Budget and the Rye Budget Committee reviews the Rye School Budget and votes to "recommend" or "not recommend".
 The process begins with the school staff requisition for appropriations to be included in the proposed budget.
 The Building Principals meet with the Superintendent of Schools, Assistant Superintendent, Special Education Director and Business Administrator to review the budgetary requests, including special education appropriations.
-The administrative team collaboratively prepares the preliminary proposed budget document which is presented to the School Board for its review and vote.
-The Board also reviews Warrant Articles to determine whether to recommend or not recommend the Articles.
-The Board also prepares a default budget in accordance with RSA 40:13.
+The School Budget Calendar consists of these steps.